thisisu/PrivWindoze/README.md

 There are currently no prompts or logs, but this may change in the future if there is enough interest.

-This program is free to use but if you wanted to donate something, check out <a href="https://www.amazon.com/hz/wishlist/ls/C2QC509ZM1BG?ref_=wl_share">this Amazon Wishlist link</a>.
+This program is free to use but if you wanted to donate something, check out this [link](https://www.amazon.com/hz/wishlist/ls/C2QC509ZM1BG?ref_=wl_share).
 Thank you!